 According to Positive Psychology, self-affirmation reduces health-deteriorating stress, may help us make healthier choices because we are less likely to ignore health issues, and encourages an optimistic view on life.
 This is all because, “When we are able to deal with negative messages and replace them with positive statements, we can construct more adaptive, hopeful narratives about who we are and what we can accomplish.”

-But there’s even more power in saying things out loud, much like when casting a spell.
+But there’s even more power in saying things out loud.
 According to an article posted on Today, saying things out loud can improve your life in many ways.
 For example, “…when it comes to looking for something, saying the word out loud makes the thing easier to find, says Gary Lupyan, assistant professor of psychology at the University of Wisconsin, Madison.”
-Not only that, saying things out loud, especially positive things, can also help you problem solve, deal with criticism better, rewire your brain to be more confident and affects how you feel and act.
+Not only that, it can also help you problem solve, deal with criticism better, rewire your brain to be more confident and affects how you feel and act.